Why Gatsby and Contentful Work Well Together

 • calls to action

-That structure is useful to Gatsby because the build can query predictable fields and create pages from them.
+That structure helps Gatsby because the build can query predictable fields and create pages from them.

 For content sites, that gives a useful tradeoff: